crablab/dissertation/reports/design/report.md

 For MVP purposes, the Bluetooth device will sign and return any data sent to it - this may be improved to perform some kind of validation, time permitting.

+## Database

+The application data will be stored in a relational database - this type of database lends itself well to the structured nature of the application with indexed columns.

+The database engine I shall use is MySQL given my familiarity with the technology, the relative ubiquity and good library support.
+MySQL does not scale or lend itself to replication well but this is not required for the MVP.
+The schema could be easily migrated with readily available tools to another engine, such as Postgres.
+MySQL version 8 is the most recent stable release and whilst there are no plans to use any of the

+I have elected to use an ORM (Object Relationship Mapping) tool - SQLAlchemy - with PyMySQL as the database connector.

+### Entity Relationship Diagram

+This is not provided right now, since it essentially maps bijectivly to the UML class diagram by design.

 # Acknowledgements

 Thanks to @marco_torchiano_how_2015 for the Pandoc table preamble and @cohen_third_2013 for the Final Year Project guide and suggested layouts.